 Lieutenant Colonel Willaim Banks (Deputy Commander of the 348th Fighter Group) described a skip bombing attack on shipping in Fighter Combat Tactics in the Southwest Pacific by Ray Merriam.

 “A skip bombing target must be studied whenever possible before the mission, especially against shipping or other targets that may have heavy ack-ack.”

 “The attack should be made out of the sun when possible.”

 “When the target is sighted, each flight should pick a definite objective.
 Troop transports can easily be knocked out by two P-47s making a well-timed attack.
 Destroyers should be attacked by at least four planes.”3

 Lt.
 Col. Banks goes on to say that the approach should be in a fairly steep dive, leveling out in line abreast formation.
 Strafing should begin a little out of range to confuse and neutralize the enemy gunners.
 The bombs should be released at the pull-up point of the attack run.

 3 Ray Merriam, Fighter Combat Tactics in the Southwest Pacific Area, Merriam Press Bennington, Vermont, 2012.p.
 86

 And that’s all for this month.
-We wish to thank AirCorps Aviation, Chuck Cravens for making this report possible!
-We look forwards to bringing more restoration reports on progress with this rare machine in the coming months.
+We wish to thank AirCorps Aviation and Chuck Cravens for making this report possible, and look forwards to bringing more restoration reports on progress with this rare machine in the coming months.